 How to do a fartlek run

-As the name implies, a time-based fartlek is an interval that occurs for a specific timeframe.
+As the name implies, a time-based fartlek is an interval that occurs for a specific time duration.
 You have so many options for time-based fartleks, and you can’t go wrong with several time-based fartleks in particular.

 Longtime coach Bill Squires encouraged the following fartlek especially if you’re building your base and if you’re new to fartleks.
 During your longest run of the week, run a minute surge every 6-7 minutes.